-Contemporary realist Dina Brodsky has a new show in London that celebrates her “twin passions” of bicycling across countrysides and cities and painting miniature landscapes on copper.
-The exhibition, titled “Cycling Guide to Lilliput,” will feature a collection of these miniature paintings.
+In 2018, contemporary realist Dina Brodsky had a show in London that celebrated her “twin passions” of bicycling across countrysides and cities and painting miniature landscapes on copper.
+The exhibition at Pontone Gallery, titled “Cycling Guide to Lilliput,” featured a collection of these miniature paintings.
 Each of them, the artist tells us, “is an attempt to capture a specific moment throughout my travels that I can return to vividly in my memory.”

 Enjoy an inside look at the deep connections of Brodsky’s twin passions in this exclusive interview.

 Fine Art Today: As you’re cycling, do you stop and take reference photos and/or make sketches?